 What Should You Do With Excess Cash In Your Business?

-A common alternative to having excess money at hand would be to invest it, usually in mutual funds or the stock market.
+One thing to do with excess money at hand is to invest it, usually in mutual funds or the stock market.
 Although investments fluctuate, you’ll get better value from your money in investments in the long run than choosing to just save it in the bank.

 Secondly, be prudent with your spending.
 You might decide to give out bonuses or spend the money on some luxury in the company but be careful not to spend money in a hurry.
 Return to the drawing board and see, for example, if a department is lacking some resources which you can provide to make their work easier.